momochi000/typewar/README.md

 ### LEFT OFF - TODO: Turn these into tracker stories
 #### Working on
-  Removing text fragments from the scene once they hit the edge.
-Stuck on moving the fragment into the 'graveyard' on the battle manager.
-Can't seem to find the fragment that comes back from the event.
-  However, I suspect that the fragment has already been dealt with.. no wait it's not in the graveyard either...
-  Well, maybe it's still being moved and so the event is getting triggered many times.
-  Need to check to ensure that the fragment is being deactivated properly.
-  In fact, perhaps it's being more than deactivated, it's being finished, or destroyed or demolished.
-It should call deactivate, but also should remove the view, remove the 2D component, remove bindings, stop calculation of position.

   Create a way for pausing the rudimentary AI, stopping the timers that create more text fragments.
 Better yet, have it listen for a Crafty.pause() where it then does the appropriate.
 Better yet, make the timers count by Crafty